marisacasillas/ImCo/README.md

 ## Setup

-You can run the application by double-clicking on `app.py` in the `imco` directory.
-You may first need to make the file executable on your machine with Python 3.
-When ImCo first runs, you'll need to open a directory that contains a configuration file and images to code, the imco working directory.
-This is where the application expects to find the images that you want to code, and it's also where it will save its state for those particular images.
+Launch the application by running `app.py` in the `imco` directory.
+When ImCo first runs, you'll need to open a your working directory (File > Open or cmd + o).
+This directory should contain a configuration .json file and a subdirectory called "images" that itself contains directories of images to code.
+The ImCo app will save your annotation data in a file called `state.db` that it creates in your working directory.

 The structure of the working directory is as follows:

 - `config.json` (sets a number of options for how to code the images)
-- `images` (a directory of directories, each one containing images to code)
+- `images/` (a directory of directories, each one containing images to code)
-  - `P1-39moM` (a directory of images for one participant)
+  - `P1-39moM/` (a directory of images for one participant)
+      - `image001.gif` (a .gif to annotate)
-  - `P1-7moF` (another participant)
+      - `image002.gif` (another .gif)
       - ...
+  - `P1-7moF/` (another participant)
+  - ...
-- `state.db` (auto-generated database containing application state; not present unless you have opened the working directory already)
+- `state.db` (auto-generated database containing application state; **only present after you have opened a working directory**)

+### Adding your images

+This repository contains an example working directory `workdir` that is already set up with the files you need to initiate a new round of annotation, plus some example image subdirectories, `P1-39moM/` and `P1-7moF/`.

+To begin annotating your own images, first ensure that your images are .gifs (see `config.json` to change) that are divided into labeled subdirectories as needed for your project (we use one directory per recording session for each child).
+Copy those subdirectories into the `images` directory provided here.
+If there is a `state.db` file and you have not yet begun annotating, delete it.

+If desired, at this point you can also add the annotator's name by editing that field in the `config.json` file.
+The default value is set to "Annotator".

+Now launch the application, select the provided `workdir` working directory, which now contains your images, and start annotating (see below).
+When you do, it will create a new `state.db` file that stores your annotations and your current progress in the working directory.

+If you make a mistake selecting images or you want to start from a clean slate for some other reason, delete `state.db`.
+However, keep in mind that this action will cause you to lose any coding work you've already done that may be stored in `state.db`.

+Please note that the application will save automatically as you annotate images, but we recommend that you periodically export your working database file to a csv file, just in case something goes wrong (see below).

+### Saving and exporting annotations

+When you are done annotating the files in your working directory, store your completed .db file in a safe place of your choosing and/or convert it to a .csv file for further analysis.
+You can of course also do so as a form of backup before you have completed your work in that directory.

+### Moving between working directories

-This repository contains an example working directory `workdir` that is already set up with the files you need to initiate a new round of annotation.
-You only need to copy directories of images corresponding to individual participants into the provided `images` directory in that example working directory, and also delete the example participant directories.
-Once that's done, you can launch the application, select this working directory, and start coding.
-When you do, it will create the `state.db` file that stores your annotations and your current progress in the working directory.
-If you make a mistake selecting images or you want to start from a clean slate for some other reason, delete `state.db`, but keep in mind that this action will cause you to lose any coding work you've already done.
-If you are done annotating the files in your working directory, please see the instructions below on converting your .db file to a .csv for further analysis.
-If, at this point, you would like to re-use the working directory with new files, you can save your completed .db file elsewhere, then delete `state.db` and the old images from the `workdir` folder, adding in your new images.
+If, at this point, you would like to re-use the same working directory with new files, you can save your completed .db file elsewhere, then delete `state.db` and the old images from the `workdir` folder, adding in your new images.
 Once you launch the app again and select the working directory, a fresh `state.db` file will appear to store your new annotations.

-Please note that the application will save automatically as you annotate images, but we recommend that you periodically export your working database file to a csv file, just in case something goes wrong (see how to do this using the instructions below).

-Please also note that you can add the annotator's name for a work directory in the `config.json` file.
-The default value is set to "Annotator".
+Note that you can also create any number of new working directories, so long as each contains the config file and a subdirectory `images/` that contains the directories of images you want to annotate.

 ## Converting .db files to .csv

-First, ensure that you make `convert-dbs.sh` executable on your machine.
- ...
+In your terminal, call `db2csv.py` to convert a .db file to a .csv.
+This script expects up to two arguments:

+* the path to the working directory where your `state.db` file is stored (required)
+* a flag `-o` followed by a name for your output file (optional)

+For example, if you only use the example directory we have set up, you might call `./db2csv.py workdir` to create a file called `state.csv` in the top-level ImCo directory.
+Alternatively you might call `./db2csv.py workdir -o workdir/annotator1-20210723.csv` to create a file called `annotator1-20210723.csv` in the `workdir/` directory.
+How you name and place your files is up to you, just be careful not to overwrite your annotations!

-## Navigation
+## Annotating in ImCo

 ImCo is set up for quick annotation and navigation via hotkeys—single keystrokes that enable the annotator to enter data and move between photos.

+### Primary annotation

 For each annotation category, there should be a unique initial keystroke value (e.g., "A" to enter the number of visible adults) which can then optionally lead to a more refined annotation value (e.g., the numbers 0-9; see below for examples via the default annotation types).

+### Navigation

 To navigate through the images use the following keystrokes:

 * Previous image: left arrow
 * Next image: right arrow OR enter
-* Last coded image: ctrl + right arrow
+* Last coded image: cmd + right arrow

-## Customizing annotation types
+### Customizing annotation types

 You may customize the annotation types accepted by ImCo by editing the `config.json` file.
 Note that your initial keystroke values must be unique across your annotation categories (e.g., we can't use 'c' for both 'Kids/Children' and 'Crying' in the example below).
-Within annotation categories, value keystroke options must also be unique (e.g., we can't use 'o' for both 'Dark/Obscured' and 'Other' in the Unusable annotation category).
+Within annotation categories, the value keystroke options must also be unique (e.g., we can't use 'o' for both 'Dark/Obscured' and 'Other' in the Unusable annotation category).

-## Default annotation types
+### Default annotation types

 The default annotation categories are set to be used as follows: